 Spray foam insulation has become increasingly popular in recent years due to its energy-saving benefits.
 However, if you’re thinking about applying for a mortgage or selling a property with spray foam insulation in the roof, it’s important to understand how this can affect the process.
 Lenders can be cautious about properties with spray foam, and in some cases, it might even prevent you from securing a mortgage.
+Understanding the potential implications and how to address them is crucial if you’re dealing with spray foam insulation.

-Here’s a guide to what you need to know about spray foam insulation and its impact on mortgages:
+Here’s a comprehensive guide to what you need to know about spray foam insulation and its impact on mortgages:

 What Is Spray Foam Insulation?